shreyasl10/Dotfiles/Readme.md

 1) Install the following dependencies

-   `yay -S Openbox BSPWM polybar rofi dunst mpd ncmpcpp dmenu geany obmenu-generator ranger termite compton zsh oh-my-zsh nitrogen lxappearance`
+   `yay -S Openbox BSPWM polybar rofi dunst mpd ncmpcpp dmenu geany obmenu-generator ranger kitty compton zsh oh-my-zsh nitrogen lxappearance`

 (If you use a different AUR helper like paru , please use it accordingly.
 I am using the AUR to install most of the packages as some of the patched packages are not available in the official repos)